-Nominee name, position with the Company and residency Occupation, business or employment Director Since Ordinary shares beneficially owned, controlled or directed (1) (2) Sandy Chim, MBA, CPA, CA (10) Chairman, Director, President and Chief Executive Officer Hong Kong, PRC Chairman, Director, President and Chief Executive Officer of the Company May 18, 2011 18,025,317 (3) Gloria Wong Director Hong Kong, PRC Executive Director, KLW Holdings Ltd. September 19, 2019 Nil Hua Bai Director Beijing, PRC Chairman of Northern Star Minerals Ltd. May 18, 2011 5,048,208 (4) Howard Bernier (8)(9)(10) Lead Director Repentigny, Québec, Canada Consultant May 18, 2011 10,000 Yiyan Chen (5) Director Wuhan, Hubei, PRC Resources Development Department Head, WISCO Resources Corporation June 14, 2019 Nil (5) Pengfeng Zhu (6) Director Wuhan, Hubei, PRC Chief Executive Officer and President of WISCO Canada ADI Resources Development & Investment Limited June 14, 2019 Nil (6) Jiong Hui Wang (7)(8) Director Beijing, PRC Assistant President, China Minmetals Corporation, General Manager, Minmetals Exploration & Development Co., Ltd. and Chairman of China Minmetals Rare Earth Co., Ltd. Sept.
-28, 2011 Nil (7) Kit Ying (Karen) Lee (8)(9)(10) Director Hong Kong, PRC Director, China Blue Chemical Ltd.& Gemilang International Ltd. Sept.
-29, 2014 10,000
+Nominee name, position with the Company and residency Principal occupation, business or employment Director since Ordinary shares beneficially owned, controlled or directed ^{(1) (2)} Sandy Chim, MBA, CPA, CA (5) Chairman, Director, President and Chief Executive Officer Hong Kong, PRC Chairman, Director, President and Chief Executive Officer of the Company May 18, 2011 18,025,317 (6) Howard Bernier (3)(4)(5) Lead Director Repentigny, Québec, Canada Consultant May 18, 2011 10,000 Hua Bai Director Beijing, PRC Chairman, Northern Star Minerals Ltd. May 18, 2011 5,048,208 (7) Jionghui Wang (3)(8) Director Beijing, PRC Assistant President, China Minmetals Corporation, General Manager, Minmetals Exploration & Development Co., Ltd. and Chairman of China Minmetals Rare Earth Co., Ltd. Sep 28, 2011 Nil (8) Yiyan Chen (9) Director Shanghai, PRC Senior Investment Manager, Baosteel Resources Co., LTD. Jun 14 2019 Nil (9) Gloria Wong Director Hong Kong, PRC Executive Director, HS Optimus Holdings Ltd. Sep 19, 2019 Nil Jianlong Yang (10) Director Shanghai, PRC Senior Investment Manager, Baosteel Resources (International) Co., LTD. Nov 13, 2020 Nil (10)

-- 1. The number of shares beneficially owned, controlled or directed, directly or indirectly, by the above nominees for directors, is based on information furnished by the nominees and from insider reports available under the Company's profile on SEDI at www.sedi.ca. - 2.
+- The number of shares beneficially owned, controlled or directed, directly or indirectly, by the above nominees for directors, is based on information furnished by the nominees and from insider reports available under the Company's profile on SEDI at www.sedi.ca. - 2.
 Figures do not include any share options or share units.
-For issued and outstanding share options or share units please see the table under "Director Incentive Plan Awards Outstanding Share-based Awards and Option-based Awards as at March 31, 2020". - 3.
+For issued and outstanding share options or share units please see the table under "Director Incentive Plan Awards Outstanding Share-based Awards and Option-based Awards as at March 31, 2021". - 3.
+Member of the Audit Committee in 2020-2021. - 4.
+Member of the Governance and Nominating Committee in 2020-2021.
+Mr. Chim is the Chair of the Governance and Nominating Committee. - 5.
+Member of the Compensation Committee in 2020-2021.
+Mr. Bernier is the Chair of the Compensation Committee. - 6.
 Thriving Century Limited, a privately-held BVI company, of which Mr. Chim is a controlling shareholder, directly owns 15,263,917 ordinary shares of the Company representing approximately 15.5% of the issued and outstanding ordinary shares.
-Mr. Chim also directly owns 2,643,900 ordinary shares of the Company, representing approximately 2.7% of the issued and outstanding ordinary shares - 4.
-Earnlead Investments Ltd., a privately-held BVI company of which Mr. Bai is a controlling shareholder, owns 4,988,208 ordinary shares of the Company representing approximately 5.1% of the Company's issued and outstanding ordinary shares.
-Mr. Bai also directly owns 60,000 ordinary shares of the Company, representing approximately 0.1% of the issued and outstanding ordinary shares. - 5.
+Mr. Chim also directly owns 2,761,400 ordinary shares of the Company, representing approximately 2.8% of the issued and outstanding ordinary shares. - 7.
+Earnlead Investments Ltd., a privately-held BVI company of which Mr. Bai is a controlling shareholder, owns 5,048,208 ordinary shares of the Company representing approximately 5.1% of the Company's issued and outstanding ordinary shares. - 8.
+Mr. Jionghui Wang is the Assistant President of China Minmetals Corporation, the General Manager of Minmetals Exploration & Development Co., Ltd. and the Chairman of China Minmetals Rare Earth Co., Ltd. Those companies are affiliates of Minmetals Exploration & Development (Luxembourg) Limited S.à r.l., a holder of 4,641,410 ordinary shares of the Company, representing approximately 4.7% of the issued and outstanding shares. - 9.
 Mr. Yiyan Chen has been nominated to the Board by WISCO.
 He currently serves as Senior Investment Manager of Baosteel Resources Co., LTD, a subsidiary of Baosteel Group.
-WISCO holds 23,197,768 ordinary shares of the Company representing approximately 23.5% of the issued and outstanding shares. - 6.
-Mr. Pengfeng Zhu has been nominated to the Board by WISCO.
-He currently serves as senior investment manager of Baosteel Resources (International) Co., LTD, a subsidiary of Baosteel Group.
-WISCO holds 23,197,768 ordinary shares of the Company representing approximately 23.5% of the issued and outstanding shares. - 7.
-Mr. Jiong Hui Wang is the Assistant President of China Minmetals Corporation, the General Manager of Minmetals Exploration & Development Co., Ltd. and the Chairman of China Minmetals Rare Earth Co., Ltd. Those companies are affiliates of Minmetals Exploration & Development (Luxembourg) Limited S.à r.l., a holder of 4,641,410 ordinary shares of the Company, representing approximately 4.7% of the issued and outstanding shares. - 8.
-Member of the Audit Committee in 2017-2020.
-Ms. Lee is the Chair of the Audit Committee. - 9.
-Member of the Governance and Nominating Committee in 2017-2020.
-Mr. Chim is the Chair of the Governance and Nominating Committee. - 10.
-Member of the Compensation Committee in 2017-2020.
-Mr. Bernier is the Chair of the Compensation Committee.
+WISCO holds 23,197,768 ordinary shares of the Company representing approximately 23.5% of the issued and outstanding shares. - 10.
+Mr. Jianlong Yang has been nominated to the Board by WISCO.
+He currently serves as Senior Investment Manager of Baosteel Resources (International) Co., LTD, a subsidiary of Baosteel Group.
+WISCO holds 23,197,768 ordinary shares of the Company representing approximately 23.5% of the issued and outstanding shares.